Nearsoft/apprentice/07 - Javascript/README.md

 This returned function can then later be called which will return the result of the sum of the parameter of the `add` function and the parameter passed on to the "returned" function.

 You may be wondering how the returned function has access to the `a` variable when it's time to return the sum.
-This is due to how **scope** works in Javascript, and what we're about to see next!
+This is due to how **scope** works in JavaScript, and what we're about to see next!

 ### Function scope

 In the last example we worked with an example of a function returning a function.
 We noticed that even though the execution of the `add` function has finished, the returned function still has access to the `a` parameter.

-This is due to how **scope** is managed in Javascript.
+This is due to how **scope** is managed in JavaScript.
 So what is **scope**?

 **Scope** is the accessibility of variables, functions, and objects in some particular part of your code during execution.
 In other words, scope determines the visibility of variables and other resources in areas of your code.

 The top level outside all your functions is called the global scope.
 Values defined in the global scope are accessible from everywhere in the code.

 Other programming languages like C#, Java and Python, have **block scope**.
 This means that all accesiblity and visiblity is contained inside a block.
-In contrast to that Javascript has **function scope**, in which a function has access to all variables and functions defined in itself, in it's parent function and any other variable to which the parent function has access.
+In contrast to that JavaScript has **function scope**, in which a function has access to all variables and functions defined in itself, in it's parent function and any other variable to which the parent function has access.

 It is sometimes thought of that functions create their own **scope bubbles** in which they have access to their own scope and their containers, but the function in which they reside in does not have access to the inner functions scope.